Audio-Rochey/TerrainTronics-Harlech-Castle/README.md

 ## How do I buy it?

-Cilgerran Castle board comes as both a single board (with connectors) and as a kit, with additional components to make a system.
+Harlech board comes as a preassembled board that only needs headers for the pins soldered.

 ### What's in the standalone board?
 - 1x Harlech Castle Board